Meet Sumi (they/she)

 In a parallel universe where I made a different decision, I’m a criminologist.

-But I chose ‘race and ethnicity’ and caught the DEI bug.
+But I chose ‘race and ethnicity’ and caught the diversity, equity and inclusion (DEI) bug.

 “You light up when you talk about DEI”